Higher Education Changes Affecting Borrower Defense Rules

 Additionally, the regulations allow for “pre-implementation” debt to be used in the calculation of expendable net assets in the primary reserve ratio calculation, up to the amount of net property, plant, and equipment.
 Subsequently, all long-term debt used in the calculation must be used for acquisition of capital investments.
 Debt for operating purposes will not be included as debt-obtained for long-term purposes for inclusion in the calculation of expendable net assets.

 We recommend that institutions reach out to their auditors now to evaluate and assess the potential effect of these changes on their financial responsibility ratio scores, financial statements, and the audit.
 The new accounting standards are reshaping many disclosures and reporting requirements for the financial statements of higher education institutions, and consequently have impacted the regulations that the USDE uses to evaluate and interpret financial stability.
+The time to discuss these changes is now, as many institutions are currently working through the draft reporting phase of the audit.

 If you have any questions about these changes or other higher education issues, please contact us.
 Our team of higher education audit, advisory, and tax professionals can help provide the insight and support you need.